Satisfactory Academic Progress Policy

-Any student wishing to appeal may do so by filling out a Satisfactory Progress Petition and presenting it to the Office of Financial Aid, along with any supporting documentation.
+Any student wishing to appeal may do so by completing the online Satisfactory Progress Petition.
 The Financial Aid Office staff may take into consideration illness or death in the immediate family or any other extenuating circumstances.
 The student will be notified in writing, of their decision.

 A student wishing to appeal the decision of the Office of Financial Aid may do so, in writing to the Student Financial Aid Committee.

 The US Department of Education does not recognize academic amnesty or academic renewal in relation to financial aid satisfactory academic progress.
 VSU is required to include all courses and grades in evaluating a student’s satisfactory academic progress.
 However, if there were special circumstances involved VSU may be able to approve an academic appeal and place a student on probation or an academic plan.